 The crowdsourced uplink capacities are valuable resources that we target to commercialize with potential customers such as streaming websites and app stores.
 Depending on our own needs, we also utilize those crowdsourced uplink capacities for our business from time to time, reducing our purchase of bandwidth from traditional third-party carriers.
 In addition, relying on a large number of distributed cloud computing nodes, we have been researching and developing advanced edge computing applications in anticipation of a rising new industry.
 In June 2022, we launched a new hardware product for edging computing, OneThing Edge Station.
-In January 2023, we further launched a new generation of OneThing Cloud, OneThing Edge Cube.
-Both OneThing Edge Station and OneThing Edge Cube employ the edge computing technology developed by us.
-By intelligently deploying users' idle network capacity, storage and computing resources, the technology can optimize the distribution of computing power on the edge cloud computing network.
-Clients and users are rewarded according to the level of resources they contribute to the network.
-OneThing Edge Station, which mainly serves corporate clients, has larger bandwidth transmission capacity with higher rewards.
-Whereas OneThing Edge Cube has more improved performance as compared with the previous generations of OneThing Cloud, and users generally can expect to obtain higher rewards under the same network conditions.
+In January and December 2023, we further launched two new generations of OneThing Cloud hardware products, OneThing Edge Cube and OneThing Edge Atom, respectively.
+All three OneThing hardware products deploy the edge computing technology we developed.
+By intelligently deploying users' computing resources, storage and idle network capacity, the technology can optimize the distribution of computing power on the edge cloud computing network.
+Customers and users are rewarded according to the level of resources they contribute to the network.
+The OneThing Edge Station is designed primarily for large bandwidth users with the highest uplink bandwidth transmission capacity, along with the most rewarding benefits.
+OneThing Edge Cube serves household users with a bandwidth downlink transmission capacity of over 500M, exhibiting improved performance compared to previous generations of OneThing Cloud.
+Users can generally expect higher rewards under similar network conditions.
+Additionally, OneThing Edge Atom is a newly developed device that is portable in size with a more affordable price.
+It mainly targets household users with a bandwidth downlink transmission capacity below 500M, who may receive relatively smaller cash rewards compared to the other two models.
+Furthermore, OneThing Edge Atom comes equipped with built-in storage, eliminating the need for an external hard drive.